Michael Carrick: 2010–2013: Continued success

 At the start of the 2011–12 season, Carrick for the second season in a row was a shock starter at Wembley for the 2011 FA Community Shield.
 After initially being ruled out through injury by Alex Ferguson in the pre-match build-up, Carrick was named in the starting 11 for the game on 7 August 2011.
 In the first half, United fell behind to a Joleon Lescott header and a long range Edin Džeko strike to trail 2–0 at half time.
 Carrick was then substituted at the interval and replaced by youngster Tom Cleverley.
 However United went on to turn the game around and prevail 3–2 winners.
 The day after the Shield match, Carrick pulled out of England's friendly match against the Netherlands to rest a niggling injury.
-He was replaced in the squad by Tom Cleverley.
+He was replaced in the squad by Cleverley.
 On 18 December, Carrick scored his first goal for United for 70 games when he advanced from his own half of the pitch after cutting out Joey Barton's square ball, past a couple of defenders and firing low past the keeper.
 He eventually won the Man of the Match award.
 On 4 January 2012, Carrick played his 250th match for Manchester United in all competitions in a 3–0 away defeat to Newcastle United.
 He celebrated his Jubilee in a 3–2 away victory against Manchester City at the Etihad Stadium in the FA Cup third round.
 On 14 January 2012, Carrick scored for United in a 3–0 home win against Bolton.
 In the 83rd minute, Carrick notched his first goal at Old Trafford since January 2010.
 He curled a left-footed effort past Ádám Bogdán into the bottom corner.
 On 16 February 2012, in a Europa League 2–0 away win against Ajax at the Amsterdam Arena, Carrick played his 500th match in all competitions.
-Carrick also showed his class when he thundered a shot from 30 yards against the post in a 2–0 win against QPR on 8 April.
+Carrick also showed his class when he thundered a shot from 30 yards against the post in a 2–0 win against Queens Park Rangers on 8 April.